farirpgs/fari-community/public/catalog/creators/groov/bags/index.md

 > ### Final Thoughts
 >
 > That's the game!
 All the extra buttons and levers past this point help you to make the game your own.
 Before you're loose in the while blue yonder, I just wanted to thank all the creators out there.
 Keep making art and inspiring others.
-Special thanks to the Fari Games discord server for ideas, feedback, and just being all-around great people.
+Special thanks to the Fari Community discord server for ideas, feedback, and just being all-around great people.
 Cheers!

 # Tag Extras